AlloyCI/alloy-runner/docs/configuration/autoscale.md

     (...)
 ```

-At the beginning, when no builds are queued, GitLab Runner starts two machines
+At the beginning, when no builds are queued, AlloyCI Runner starts two machines
 (`IdleCount = 2`), and sets them in _Idle_ state.
 Notice that we have also set
 `IdleTime` to 30 minutes (`IdleTime = 1800`).

-Now, let's assume that 5 builds are queued in GitLab CI.
+Now, let's assume that 5 builds are queued in AlloyCI CI.
 The first 2 builds are
 sent to the _Idle_ machines of which we have two.
-GitLab Runner now notices that
+AlloyCI Runner now notices that
 the number of _Idle_ is less than `IdleCount` (`0 < 2`), so it starts 2 new
 machines.
 Then, the next 2 builds from the queue are sent to those newly created
 machines.
 Again, the number of _Idle_ machines is less than `IdleCount`, so
-GitLab Runner starts 2 new machines and the last queued build is sent to one of
+AlloyCI Runner starts 2 new machines and the last queued build is sent to one of
 the _Idle_ machines.

-We now have 1 _Idle_ machine, so GitLab Runner starts another 1 new machine to
+We now have 1 _Idle_ machine, so AlloyCI Runner starts another 1 new machine to
 satisfy `IdleCount`.
 Because there are no new builds in queue, those two
-machines stay in _Idle_ state and GitLab Runner is satisfied.
+machines stay in _Idle_ state and AlloyCI Runner is satisfied.

 ---